 Alex’s fashion tips (though spectacular) weren’t what drew me to her; it was her tenacity for life, passion for travel, and mindset to always go after what you want.
 Alex is a true inspiration, and a firm believer that travel is meant to be serendipitous and magical, and that experiences should not be interrupted by “trying to find a wifi connection”.

 This interview is full of wisdom, passion, and candid insight into Alex’s world.
-After reading this, you will want to start packing your bags and booking your next flight.
+After reading this, you will want to pack your bags and book your next flight.